Learn the art of Live Storytelling from a New York Times-Bestselling Humorist, Moth Performer, Actress and Activist

 Students come with stories from memoirs in progress, journalistic pieces they’d like to turn into stories, Moth stories, and advocacy speeches they’re preparing for presentation.
 Students bring both well-developed narratives and the barest sliver of ideas, and sometimes even several ideas.
 Through instructor mentorship and group brainstorming, writers hone a single story over the duration of the workshop.
 Drawing upon her background as a writer and performer, this workshop works on two tracks: writing and performing.

-The week culminates in a live storytelling event presented live, on-line, Moth style, without notes, to the Maine community and invited guests at the end of the five-day workshop.
+The week culminates in a live storytelling event presented live, on-line, Moth style, without notes, to the Maine community and invited guests at the end of the workshop.

 Students share their works in progress and the group gives feedback on issues with their story.